 The truth is that the focus of the International Advantage has never changed due to any announcement made by the Trump administration.
 This most recent executive order doesn’t impact our work, or cause us to reevaluate our priorities related to the kind of job-search training we provide international students who want U.S. jobs.

 Given the economic impact of the pandemic and policies of the Trump administration, is the American Dream for international students still alive and well?

 Of course it is.
 Job-search success for strong and prepared international students continues to be possible, as the appetite by corporate America to consume the valuable skills our international students possess remains high.
 For example, since May 1, we’ve been working with a group of 86 international 2020 graduates from different majors, enrolled at different universities in the U.S. Since then, out of this group, 27 have secured full-time job offers in the U.S.

 I leave international students with the words of Sundar Pichai, CEO of Google’s parent company, Alphabet, who expressed his disappointment with the new visa policy via Twitter by saying, “We’ll continue to stand with immigrants and work to expand opportunity for all.”

 Marcelo Barros is the founder of The International Advantage, a firm specializing in providing job search training for international students who seek U.S. jobs.
-He is also the author of The International Advantage: Get Noticed.
-Get Hired!, a job search guide for international students.
-Marcelo Barros partners with over 50 U.S. universities to provide extra help to assist their international students with their quest to find U.S. employment via an H-1B visa.
+He's the author of The International Advantage Get Hired Video Course, designed to help international students secure jobs in the U.S. Marcelo Barros partners with over 50 U.S. universities to provide extra help to assist their international students with their quest to find U.S. employment via an H-1B visa.
 The next stop for The International Advantage is Texas A&M University Mays School of Business on July 8, 2020.